euiminnn/Learn-Git-Branch/piscine02/README.md

 - If you get the conflict, cancel the merge with some commands.

 !
-You don't need to reset the brances when you get conflicts.
+You don't need to reset the branches when you get conflicts.
 Cancel the merge only when it was a mistake. !